 - Biomarker discovery and precision prostate cancer therapy

 We strongly believe in the importance of embedding clinical research within the health service and have been able to introduce some key service developments including intensity-modulated radiation therapy (IMRT), imaged guided radiation therapy (IGRT), stereotactic ablative radiotherapy (SABR), Radium-223, and high dose rate (HDR) brachytherapy through a clinical trial-based approach.
-The clinical academic team work closely with a number of key members of the NHS team including Prof Alan Hounsell (Radiotherapy Physics), Sandra Biggart (Radionuclide physics), NHS consultants Dr. Darren Mitchell and Dr. Lin Shum, as well as supported by the team of clinical nurse specialists.
+The clinical academic team work closely with a number of key members of the NHS team including Prof Alan Hounsell (Radiotherapy Physics), Sandra Biggart (Radionuclide physics), NHS consultants Dr Darren Mitchell and Dr Lin Shum, as well as supported by the team of clinical nurse specialists.
+This work has been supported by the Prostate Cancer UK FASTMAN Movember Centre of Excellence (in collaboration with the University of Manchester).

 This clinically focussed research is complemented by our pre-clinical research led by Ian Mills and Karen McCloskey.
 The focus of pre-clinical research is on understanding how genomics, organelle biogenesis and cell signalling are impacted by cancer treatments, particularly radiotherapy, and affect the response of cancer cells and progression.
 This work is centred on prostate and bladder cancers.

-Professor McCloskey’s research has unique strengths in characterising signalling required for normal bladder function and how that is altered both in bladder disease but also through toxicity associated with radiation therapy.
+Prof McCloskey’s research has unique strengths in characterising signalling required for normal bladder function and how that is altered both in bladder disease but also through toxicity associated with radiation therapy.
 In both bladder and prostate cancer she is focussing on how changes in ion channel expression and function impact on disease progression.
-Understanding toxicities and limiting their extent/impact is also a major goal of the SPORT (stereotactic radiotherapy to treat prostate cancer ) Trial headed by Dr. Suneil Jain and BUStIN (trial investigating bladder volume consistency using ultrasound and biomarker analysis during prostate radiotherapy) headed by Joe O’Sullivan and Karen McCloskey.
+Understanding toxicities and limiting their extent/impact is also a major goal of the BUStIN trial (trial investigating bladder volume consistency using ultrasound and biomarker analysis during prostate radiotherapy) headed by Joe O’Sullivan and Karen McCloskey.

 Other pre-clinical studies are focussing on the impact of radiation therapy on the activity of stress response pathways and gatekeepers of stress response checkpoints, such as p53.
 We are evaluating molecular targets pre-clinically which can further amplify pro-apoptotic stress response signals to radiation-induced damage and restrict the evolution of resistant cells.
 To do so we are developing pre-clinical models from patient samples and working with in vivo models as well as in vitro.
 The amplitude of activation of the unfolded protein response/organelle function and the metabolic status of cancer cells appear to be particularly significant in this evolution and can be impacted both at the chromatin level and by targeting key enzymes and transcription factors that regulate these biologies.